Axis Security Development Model

 ASDM objectives

-• Make software security an integrated part of Axis software development activities.
+• Making software security an integrated part of Axis software development activities.

-• Reduce security related business risks for Axis customers.
+• Reducing security related business risks for Axis customers.

-• Meet increasing awareness of security considerations by customers and partners.
+• Meeting increasing awareness of security considerations by customers and partners.

-• Create potential for cost reduction because of early detection and resolution of issues
+• Creating potential for cost reduction because of early detection and resolution of issues

-ASDM scope is Axis software included in Axis products and solutions.
-The Software Security Group (SSG) is the owner and maintainer of the ASDM.
+The scope of ASDM is software included in Axis products and solutions.

 ASDM overview

-The ASDM comprises several activities spread across the major development phases.
+The ASDM consists of several activities spread across the development lifecycle.
 The security activities are collectively identified as the ASDM.
+The latest version is 2024.02, seen below.

-The SSG is responsible for governing the ASDM and evolving the toolbox over time.
-There is an ASDM roadmap and a rollout plan for implementing new activities and increasing ASDM maturity across the development organization.
-Both the roadmap and rollout plan are owned by the SSG, but the responsibility for actual implementation in practice (i.e., performing activities related to development phases) is delegated to the R&D teams.
+The Software Security Group (SSG) is responsible for governing the ASDM and evolving the toolbox over time.
+There is an ASDM roadmap and a rollout plan for implementing activities and increasing ASDM maturity across the development organization.
+Both the roadmap and rollout plan are owned by the SSG, but the responsibility for actual implementation in practice, such as activities related to development lifecycle, is delegated to the development teams.

 Software Security Group (SSG)